Aaron-Storm/drum-machine/README.md

 This is an ongoing project and I will keep updating it in the near future.

 For now it has merely passed the FCC project test suite.

+Feel free to browse through the project.

+In the future I will provide an example project for each of the five projects required for the front end development certification using slightly different approaches and additional utilities.

+to be continued...